 What should you feel and focus on when swimming at these paces

-|Easy||C.S.S. + 7 to 10 seconds||Can hold this pace for a very long time.
-Focus on a good technique but in the most relaxed way possible.
+Easy pace: Can hold this pace for a very long time.
+Focus on a good technique but in the most relaxing way as possible.
 Focus on a nice and high elbow position.

-Steady pace: You should still feel good and be enjoying a pace that you could use for a long time (e.g. one hour, depending on current fitness).|

-You should be able to maintain an efficient technique without suffering.
+Steady pace: You should still feel good and be enjoying a pace that you could use for a long time (e.g. one hour, depending on current fitness).
+You could be able to maintain an efficient technique without suffering.

 Focus on distance per stroke with a stronger catch.

-|Solid||C.S.S. pace||Helps build endurance and strength.
+Solid pace: Helps build endurance and strength.
 This pace requires you to optimize your distance per stroke and stroke rate as best you can.
 Focus on a very strong catch & pull as well as increasing your stroke rate (frequency) without losing your distance per stroke too much.

 The idea is to progressively increase the total distance and duration at that pace towards the competitive season (e.g. from 10 x 100 to 20 x 100 to 30 x 100…).

 Hard pace: The goal is to give lots of power and strength in your strokes with a higher stroke rate.

-Losing the technical focus at this pace, will lead to an inefficient stroke and consequently, a loss of speed.
-A good way to control this is to maintain a good distance per stroke or avoid adding more than two extra strokes per length.
+Losing the technical focus at that pace, will lead into an inefficient stroke and consequently, a loss of speed.
+A good way to control this is to maintain a good D.P.S. or to avoid adding two extra strokes per length.

-|Fast||N/A||The goal is to give the maximum power and strength over a short distance while keeping your strokes long.
+Fast pace: The goal is to give the maximum power and strength over a short distance while keeping your strokes long (avoiding too short strokes).
 The stroke rate is at its maximum.
-Maintaining your streamline and a good technique is also crucial at this speed to maintain efficiency and avoid developing injuries.
+Maintaining your streamline and a good technique is also crucial at that speed to maintain efficiency and avoid developing injuries.